-March of 2020 is National Nutrition Month – a time to focus on improving your diet and lifestyle habits to foster improved overall health.
+March is National Nutrition Month – a time to focus on improving your diet and lifestyle habits to foster improved overall health.
 And National Nutrition Month has special meaning for those undergoing rehabilitation following illness, an accident, or surgery.

 The fact is that your diet can affect how long it takes for you to recover in rehabilitation as well as help your stay healthy after you’ve fully recovered and gotten back home.